What is OneSearch?

 - Content Provider (the individual databases that make up the full OneSearch service)

-It is important to note that your initial search from the OneSearch tab on the library’s homepage has the limiter “Full text articles & the library catalog” applied to your search results.
-To expand your search results, uncheck this limiter.
+It is important to note that your initial search from the OneSearch tab on the library’s homepage shows all results, whether the library has access to the material or not.
+If you would ONLY like to see full-text articles available through the library, check the limiter “Full text articles & the library catalog” on the left side of the search results page.
+To expand your search results to show resources available through interlibrary loan as well, uncheck this limiter.
 In the Refine your results area you can also limit by date (using the slider, or by typing in start and/or end dates and then clicking Update).
 This area also allows you limit to items in the catalog only or peer reviewed journals.

 3. Explore your results and view full records and full text